As an Amazon Associate I earn from qualifying purchases.

 This cheesecake is not overwhelmingly sweet, but feel free to add more sweetener to yours.
-The sweetener that I use is my liquid monk fruit drops that I have started to use over erythritol since April of last year.
+The sweetener that I use is liquid monk fruit drops.

-That became my favorite to use for an erythritol based sweetener.
-Lakanto has a great powdered monk fruit and erythritol combo.
+However, feel free to use erythritol if you wish.
+Lakanto has a great powdered monk fruit and erythritol mix.
 You can view it here.

 To help avoid the cheesecake from cracking on top there are a few steps you can take.

-- Third, once the cheesecake is done, turn the oven off but prop the door open with a wooden spoon and let it sit for 1 hour.
+- Once the cheesecake is done, turn the oven off but prop the door open with a wooden spoon and let it sit for 1 hour.

 - Then take the cake out and rest it on a cookie cooling rack to cool further and run a knife around the edge.

 - Once the cheesecake has cooled, place it in your fridge uncovered.
 Try to chill for at least 3 hours.
 The wait is truly the hardest part.